High-contrast random composites: homogenisation framework and new spectral phenomena: Convergence of the spectra

 \subsubsection{Random parking model}

 In this example we consider the random parking model described in \cite{penrose} (see also \cite{gloria}).
-The intuitive description of the model is the following: copies of a set $V$ arrive sequentially at random without overlapping until jamming occurs.
+The intuitive description of the model is as follows: copies of a set $V$ arrive sequentially at random without overlapping until jamming occurs.